 That’s why today we’re talking about what the key differences between exempt vs. non-exempt employees are with plenty of examples along the way.

-In the simplest terms, an exempt employee is a worker, who is said to be exempt from receiving overtime pay.
-That means no matter how many hours an employee works over the usual 40 hour work week, they are not entitled to overtime.
-Go deeper into how overtime pay works with exempt vs non-exempt employees below.
+In the simplest terms, an exempt employee is any worker who is said to be exempt from receiving overtime pay.
+That means no matter how many hours an employee works over the usual 40-hour work week, they are not entitled to overtime.
+We’ll go deeper into how overtime pay works with exempt vs non-exempt employees below.

 In order to determine whether an employee is said to be exempt, employers must carefully weigh two factors: compensation and position, followed by the type of exemption...

-Exempt employees are not subject to minimum wage laws, and there’s a specific reason for it: in order to be considered exempt you have to make more than the minimum wage, most are usually paid out on a salary.
+Exempt employees are not subject to minimum wage laws, and there’s a specific reason for it: in order to be considered exempt you have to make more than the minimum wage.
+Most exempt employees are usually paid out by a salary instead of a day rate.

-As of January 1, 2020, the Fair Labor Standards Act stipulates that someone working in an exempt position must be paid at minimum $684 per week, or $35,568 per year.
+As of January 1, 2020, the Fair Labor Standards Act stipulates that someone working in an exempt position must be paid a minimum of $684 per week, or $35,568 per year.
 Note, however, that the FLSA determines only federal labor laws.
+At the state level, labor regulations may contain more stringent provisions.

-Each state has its own state labor laws, which affect exempt employee status.
-Check out Wrapbook’s guide on state overtime laws to determine non-exempt position meaning among states.
+Each state has its own state labor laws, some of which may affect exempt employee status.
+Check out Wrapbook’s guide to state overtime laws to learn more about non-exempt position meanings at the state level.

 When sorting out what makes an employee exempt or non-exempt, an employer must also consider the type of tasks that person is required to do.